Film Studies Major

 Honors

-Film Studies majors are not required to complete Gen Ed requirements to be Honors Candidates in Film.
+Film studies majors are not required to complete Gen Ed requirements to be Honors Candidates in Film.

 Those students wishing to make a senior thesis film, video, or virtual project must complete their introductory production course (Sight and Sound or Introduction to Digital) during their junior year.